federatedcloud/kubernetes-mpi-clusters/mpi-clusters/terraform/README.md

 6. Due to required server-side planning with the alpha kubernetes provider, [namespace.tf](tf-kubernetes/staging/namespace.tf) is copied to the work directory and the `mpi-operator` namespace is created.
 7. [mpi-operator.tf](tf-kubernetes/staging/mpi-operator.tf), the file describing the service account, cluster role, and cluster role binding is copied to the work directory and the corresponding resources are created.
 8. Next, the `mpijob` custom resource and the `mpi-operator` deployment are brought into the work directory via [mpijob_crd.tf](tf-kubernetes/staging/mpijob_crd.tf) and created.
-8. The [hpl-benchmarks.tf](tf-kubernetes/staging/hpl-benchmarks.tf) file contains the MPIJob, which is the last resource added.
+8. The [mpijob.tf](tf-kubernetes/staging/mpijb.tf) file contains the MPIJob, which is the last resource added.
-9. The container sleeps for two minutes to allow the nodes to build, and then copies [HPL.dat](tf-kubernetes/HPL.dat) to the head worker node, which is sleeping to wait for the file.
+9. TODO: UPDATE DOCUMENTATION ONCE THIS IS CHANGED.
+The container sleeps for two minutes to allow the nodes to build, and then copies [HPL.dat](tf-kubernetes/HPL.dat) to the head worker node, which is sleeping to wait for the file.
-10. mpi-operator executes the runscript given in [hpl-benchmarks.tf](tf-kubernetes/staging/hpl-benchmarks.tf), and the results are automatically placed in the logs of the launcher node.
+10. mpi-operator executes the runscript given in [mpijob.tf](tf-kubernetes/staging/mpijob.tf), and the results are automatically placed in the logs of the launcher node.
-11. Those logs are copied to the container, and then locally to hpl-results.txt
+11. Those logs are copied to the container, and then locally to results.txt

 This process is depicted in the following diagram
 ![Terraform-Kubernetes](Terraform-Kubernetes-Setup.png)